 To see more toy dinosaurs I have tested, click here.

-When tested with an XRF instrument this toy plastic triceratops dinosaur (“Made in China”) had the following readings (each test done for at least 60 seconds, metals not listed were not detected.)
+When tested with an XRF instrument, this toy plastic triceratops dinosaur (“Made in China”) had the following readings (each test was conducted for at least 60 seconds, and any metals not listed were not detected).

 Belly (unpainted – image above):